jessecambon/jessecambon.github.io/_drafts/2019-12-3-tidy-evaluation-intro.md

 and pasting ggplot code to create the same plot with different datasets and variables, we can just call our function.

-Now to wrap things up, one last trick I will demonstrate is how to pass a list of variables using the syms function.
-This allows us to make a similar function to the dplyr code we used above which now allows us to group by multiple variables.
+To wrap things up, I’ll cover a couple more tricks for your tidy evaluation toolbox.
+I will pass a list of variables using the “syms” function and use the “curly-curl” {% raw %}`{{}}`{% endraw %} operator as a shortcut for using “enquo” and “\!\!”.
+Passing a list of variables allows us to group by multiple variables using dplyr inside of a function.
 One quirk is that to use the syms function we will need to pass the variable names in quotes as shown below.
+Because we are passing a list, the “\!\!\!” is now used for “groupby\_vars” instead of the “\!\!” operator we have used previously.
+I also have created new variables using a combination of a variable value and a string with the help of the “str\_c” function from stringr.
+Note that while we do use “enquo” to create our “measure\_name” variable from “measure\_var”, we are able to directly evaluate “measure\_var” argument in the summarize function using the “curly-curl” {% raw %}`{{}}`{% endraw %} operator (we had to use a combination of “enquo” and “\!\!” before).

 ``` r
 get_stats <- function(data,groupby_vars,measure_var) {